ag-informatics/ag-informatics-course/module1/lab1.1/README.md

 ## BEFORE THE LAB

-Watch the CS50 [video on Git](https://cs50.harvard.edu/web/2020/weeks/1/).
+Watch the CS50 [video on HTML](https://cs50.harvard.edu/web/2020/weeks/0/).
+THen, watch the CS50 [video on Git](https://cs50.harvard.edu/web/2020/weeks/1/).
 We will not be using Git as comprehensively as introduced in this video, but you will need to understand how to use the following commands at minimum:
 - `git clone "url"` to clone a remote repository to your local machine
 - `git pull` to pull changes to a remote repository
 - `git init` to initialize a repository